rrusk/DancePracticeMusicPlayer/README.md

 - Music File Requirements:
   - Musical selections are assumed to be at the correct tempo.
-  - Songs longer than 3 minutes 30 seconds (210 seconds), except for linedances, will fade out and end by 3 minutes 40 seconds (adjustable via "Max Playtime" in settings).
+  - Songs longer than 3 minutes 30 seconds (210 seconds) will fade out and end by 3 minutes 40 seconds (adjustable via "Max Playtime" in settings), except when play_single_song is true for the playlist.
+This is useful for line dances, in particular, where one wants to play the entire song.
   - It is recommended that the volume of your musical selections be normalized for consistent playback.

 ### 4. Running the Application